-Step 6 - The drive will then appear in your Windows® Explorer under Network.
+Step 6 - The drive will then appear in your Windows® Explorer in green.
 This means the drive is active and ready for use.

-Configuration Managing your DNS-320L
+Configuration Managing your DNS-345

 ShareCenter Web UI (User Interface) is a browser-based utility that allows you to manage and configure the different tools and services.
 The Web UI is divided into three main sections: